-BTS does not focus on strategy formulation.
-Nor does BTS focus on organizational technology, systems or structure.
-BTS focuses on the people side of the execution equation, and after more than 25 years of working with top companies on execution, we have found three critical components of superior execution that need to be addressed at all levels of the organization:
+BTS does not focus on strategy formulation, nor does BTS focus on organizational technology, systems or structure.
+BTS focuses on the people side of the execution equation, and after over 25 years of working with top companies on execution, we have found three critical components of superior execution that need to be addressed at all levels of the organization, beginning with senior leaders:

 - Mindset – Successful execution requires collaboration and commitment.
 To accelerate execution, individuals need to be engaged and passionate about the strategy.
 Connecting the strategy to personal success is critical.